Exhibition Blocks

 Container Block

-The Container Block is the most versatile Block type that allows you to add and arrange Blocks within it.
+The Container Block is the most versatile Block type, as it allows you to add and arrange Blocks within it.
+Add one when you want more control over your page layout.

 Image Block